altayeb1980/HotelDeals/README.md

 C:\>expedia>
 Clone the project by type git clone https://github.com/altayeb1980/HotelDeals.git
 After the clone finish successfully new folder should be created with name HotelDeals, navigate inside this folder by type
-cd HotelDeals, so the current work directory should be like this
+cd HotelDeals, so the current working directory should be like this
 C:\>expedia>HotelDeals>
 Type dir you should see list of files and folders listed with Dockerfile as well
-Type C:\>expedia>HotelDeals>docker build -t hotel-deal .
+Type docker build -t hotel-deal .
 The image should be created, it will take a time durring instalation the openJdk, at the end of creation for the image you should get message "Successfully built".
 Type docker images
 hotel-deal should be listed.